reactjs/react.dev/beta/src/content/apis/react/useMemo.md

 #### Always re-rendering a component {/*always-re-rendering-a-component*/}

-This example is the same as the previous one, but it doesn't have a `useMemo` call.

-Try switching the theme in this example.
-It should feel much slower than the first one!

-When you toggle the theme, the `App` component re-renders.
-The `TodoList` component re-renders too and receives the next props with the updated theme.
-You haven’t wrapped the `filterTodos` call in `useMemo`, so `visibleTodos` is a different array on a re-render.
-When you pass the always-different `visibleTodos` to the `List` component, it has to re-render every time.
+In this example, the `List` implementation is also **artificially slowed down** so that you can see what happens when some React component you're rendering is genuinely slow.
+Try switching the tabs and toggling the theme.

+Unlike in the previous example, toggling the theme is also slow now!
+This is because **there is no `useMemo` call in this version,** so the `visibleTodos` is always a different array, and the slowed down `List` component can't skip re-rendering.

 <Sandpack>